herzbube/littlego-usermanual/littlego-usermanual/content/playing-the-game/timed-play/index.md

 - The player must make a number of moves during that time period.
 The illustration shows 25 moves as an example.
 - If the player runs out of time before having made the required number of moves, the player loses the game.
 - If the player manages to make the required number of moves, a new period begins and the player again must make the same number of moves during that period.
-- Any unused time is discarded.
-In the example from the illustration, if the player made 25 minutes within 9 minutes and 30 seconds, the unused 30 seconds are discarded and the next period again starts with 10 minutes.
+- Any unused time from the previous period is discarded.
+In the example from the illustration, if the player made 25 moves within 9 minutes and 20 seconds, the unused 40 seconds are discarded and the next period again starts with 10 minutes.

 <--->